Sub-delegation of Delegated Authority must be done in accordance with the Delegations Statute.

 - transferring specific authorities that were originally conferred upon them.

-Financial Delegated Authority (FDA) or Human Resources Delegated Authority (HRDA) cannot be sub-delegated unless written approval is obtained from a Senior Leadership Team (SLT) member.
+Financial Delegated Authority (FDA) or Human Resources Delegated Authority (HRDA) cannot be sub-delegated unless written approval is obtained from a member of Te Hiwa, the University's senior leadership team.
 A sub-delegated authority may not be further sub-delegated without the prior written approval of the Vice-Chancellor.

 Sub-delegations must be in writing (including email), specify the duration of the sub-delegation, and specify any limits on the sub-delegation.